luucas7/disasters/README.md

 # Global Disasters Dashboard

+## EM-DAT

+EM-DAT is facing an urgent funding crisis.
+Following the suspension of USAID support, the future of this open-access service is at risk, and they could use your help to preserve it.

+How you can help:
+Please sign and share the open letter, written by EM-DAT users in support of the database: https://openletter.earth/the-worlds-collective-disaster-memory-must-be-preserved-66c88c44
+Every signature strengthens the case for sustained funding.

 An interactive dashboard for analyzing and visualizing global data on natural and technological disasters, based on the [EM-DAT](https://public.emdat.be/) database.

 ## Prerequisites